-Gender Equity & Well-Being in Iceland
+Gender Equity, Creativity & Well-Being in Iceland

 - Explore the cultural context of gender equity and well-being using Iceland as a case study and through visits to educational institutions, government agencies, and historical sites;

-- Learn about Icelandic and Scandinavian history, traditions, and culture;
+- Learn about Icelandic and Scandinavian history, traditions, and culture.

 The program will include visits to historical sites, family gatherings, and cultural institutions as well as interviewing many Icelanders in an attempt to answer these questions.
-In addition, students will have the options to swim in thermal hot pools, ride Icelandic horses, and eat at a traditional Icelandic fish house.
+In addition, students will have the opportunity to swim in thermal hot pools, ride Icelandic horses, and eat at a traditional Icelandic fish house.

 The class will be taught in a hybrid format for 45 hours total including orientation, online readings, discussion and preparation; one week in Iceland doing site visits and classes followed by online discussion.
 Students are required to participate fully in course activities.

-Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student's Summer academic record at KU.
+Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student's summer academic record at KU.

 This program is designed for graduate and upper level undergraduate students of counseling psychology, educational psychology, gifted education, cognitive psychology, anthropology, sociology, WGSS or others who have a strong interest in gender equity.
 Students can expect to gain new perspectives on their discipline as well as an understanding of the classic and new works in the psychology of gender equity and well-being.